White House signals stronger coronavirus precautions, but Trump continues to resist

 Privately, however, career administration officials and mid-level and junior staffers say they are scared — nervous about coming into work and wary of being the next to test positive.

-Trump, meanwhile, has been pushing to give a national address of some sort, said two people familiar with his discussions.
+The president meanwhile, has been pushing to give a national address of some sort, said two people familiar with his discussions.
 There were active negotiations Tuesday about the president speaking to the nation that night, although no plan ultimately emerged, one of those people added.

-The White House Operations team, the White House Medical Unit and the chief of staff’s office have sought to present Trump with a menu of things he can safely do until he’s declared coronavirus-free, a senior administration official said.
+The White House operations team, the medical unit and the chief of staff’s office have sought to present Trump with a menu of things he can safely do until he’s declared coronavirus-free, a senior administration official said.

 Trump will probably continue to push out videos on social media and, at his request, increase his public visibility by a bit more each day — including offering updates on non-coronavirus topics as early as the end of this week, the official added.